 He felt the weight of the enormous injustice.
 None of this was his fault.
 His chest continued to tighten.
 He lamented the waste of an adult life – no, not just an adult life, his adult life.
 He cursed himself repeatedly for his stupidity.

-His frantic mind turned once more to the avalanche of ridicule that would soon come his way.
-How could he ever show his face in the village again?
-If only he’d been more circumspect.
-More dignified.
-He had upset and annoyed everybody and they would make him pay for it.
+His mind turned once more to the avalanche of ridicule that would soon come his way.
+The bitterness began to bubble inside of him.
+If only he’d been more circumspect; more dignified.
+He had upset and annoyed everybody with his haughtiness and they would make him pay for the rest of his life.
 They had never liked him.
-They would laugh more loudly than they had ever done.
+They would laugh more loudly ever before.
 They would tease him mercilessly and he could have no complaints.
 It was bad enough before, when at least he’d had the reassurance that he’d one day prove them all wrong.
 But now, nothing.
 There was going to be no “I told you so.” moment to level the score.

-It was such a lonely, terrifying realisation.
+It was an agonising realisation.
 At least other religious people had the consolation of never being proven wrong in their lifetime.
 They could talk smugly of heaven and never face earthly contradiction from their peers.
-Pascal’s wager was win-win.
-Edward’s was madness.

-There was nowhere for him to hide.
+There would soon be nowhere for him to hide.
 He remembered the public house.
 The school.
 He thought of his beautiful neighbour, Edwina Wishart, and of the parishioners of the local church.
 Then his mind turned to Martin Peters.
-Oh God, that snake would no doubt be one of the first to pay Edward a visit as soon as he heard the news.
-Ostensibly, of course, his visit would be to forgive Edward and console him for not being quite as dead as he’d hoped he’d be.
-But in actual fact, it would be to laugh in his face and scorn him for being so proud.
+Oh God, that snake would no doubt be one of the first to pay him a visit as soon as he heard the news.

 But now, as Edward considered the bigger picture, even that didn’t seem to matter.
 All joy had left the world.